marinov-todor1/Backend-Python-Mini-Project/Solution_README.md

 # Backend Python Mini-Project 🦾

-#### Things yet to be fixed:
+#### Next for improvement:
-1. pytest needs debugging to resolve "ModuleNotFoundError:", while the module is definitely there
+1. pytest needs debugging to resolve "ModuleNotFoundError:", as the module is obviously there and the error message seems misleading
-2. Reader.py - All arrays are stored in the DB as strings.
-Converting them back to arrays and keeping the floating point values intact appears to require some additional encoding/decoding trickery.
+2. Reader.py - All arrays are stored in the DB as strings in SQLite.
 Ideally, different database technology should be used, one with native data type "array".
-Note: The more I read about how numpy works the worst idea it seems to convert the arrays into strings and back - probably I will go with different DB.
+Note: SQLite was chosen due to time constraints - the project had to be done in 3 days, which didn't leave much room for investigation on new DB technologies.

 ### How to run